kubermatic/docs/content/kubermatic/main/architecture/_index.en.md

 ### Seed Cluster

-The **Seed Cluster** is a Kubernetes cluster which is responsible for hosting the master components of a user cluster.
+The **Seed Cluster** is a Kubernetes cluster which is responsible for hosting the master components of a user cluster including credentials for the available infrastructure providers.

 The seed cluster uses namespaces of Kubernetes to logically separate resources from each other.
 KKP will install the master components of a Kubernetes cluster within each namespace, plus a light monitoring stack consisting of Prometheus and an OpenVPN server to allow secure communication between the master components in the seed cluster and the pod/service network of the worker nodes.